aws-samples/aws-iot-fleet-provisioning/README.md

 ## Dependencies of the solution
 * Intended to be compatible with AWS Greengrass ... this solution depends on a python library (asyncio) which is only available w/ python 3.7 and above.
 Please ensure your solution has at least this version.

+* It is recommended to use the general sample provisioning template below if you want the provisioning template to create a thing in IoT Core, Activate the cert, etc. Specifically, ensure the THING node attributes are included in YOUR template if you don't use it verbatim.

 In order to run the client solution seamlessly you must configure dependencies in 2 dimensions:
 AWS Console / Edge Device